Frequently Asked Questions (FAQs)

 In contrast, electrostatic application creates a positive electrical charge of particles that aggressively cling to the front, back, and sides of surfaces.
 This fully wraps the treatment around surfaces ensuring a full and complete coverage.

 Disinfecting…..
-Kills 99.9 percent of germs (such as coronavirus) on hard surfaces.
+Kills close to 100% of germs on hard surfaces.
 Cleaning should proceed all disinfecting, and all disinfectants must remain on the surface for the full recommended dwell time.

-Sanitizing……… Reduces (does not kill) microorganisms by 99.9 percent — the level deemed safe for humans by the EPA (Environmental Protection Agency) — (99.999 percent in 30 seconds or less in food service settings).
+Sanitizing……… Reduces (does not kill) microorganisms by 99.9 percent — the level deemed safe for humans by the EPA (Environmental Protection Agency).
 Sanitizing cannot kill viruses.